DataBiosphere/azul/README.md

-   provides the  required minor version of Python natively, using pyenv is generally preferred because it offers every patch-level release of Python, supports an arbitrary number of different Python versions to be installed concurrently and and allows for easily switching between them.
+   provides the  required minor version of Python natively, using pyenv is generally preferred because it offers every patch-level release of Python, supports an arbitrary number of different Python versions to be installed concurrently and allows for easily switching between them.

    Ubuntu users using their system's default Python 3.8 installation must install `python3-dev` before the wheel requirements can be built.